vfarcic/cncf-demo/manuscript/setup/dev.md

 # Replace `[...]` with your secret access key
 export AWS_SECRET_ACCESS_KEY=[...]

+# Watch https://youtu.be/pNECqaxyewQ if you are not familiar
+#   with `eksctl`
 eksctl create cluster --name dot --region us-east-1 \
     --version 1.24 --nodegroup-name primary \
     --node-type t3.medium --nodes-min 3 --nodes-max 6 \